3D Mammography & Breast Tomosynthesis

 Mammography is the best way to find breast cancer in its earliest stages, when a cure is most likely, the prognosis is better, and the treatment choices are greater.
 3D mammography, also known as Breast Tomosynthesis, was pioneered at Massachusetts General Hospital and is the latest advancement in breast cancer screening, offering greater resolution and imaging detail, and in many cases leading to earlier cancer detection.
-Beginning in the Summer of 2017, Cooley Dickinson Mammography will be integrating with the hospital’s new Breast Center, and will be implementing Hologic C-View 3D tomosynthesis technology to achieve greater accuracy, improved comfort and lower exposure to radiation.
+Cooley Dickinson Hospital uses Hologic C-View 3D tomosynthesis technology to achieve greater accuracy, improved comfort and lower exposure to radiation.

 About Cooley Dickinson’s Mammography Program